4 Delicious Ideas to Break the Fast After Yom KippurJaime

 For Jewish people, Yom Kippur, or the Day of Atonement, is one of the holiest days of the year.
-It is a time to fast from food and drink for twenty five hours and reflect on repentance and atonement.
+It is a time to fast from food and drink for 25 hours and reflect on repentance and atonement.

-In a large bowl, combine 7 hard boiled eggs, finely chopped, 4 tablespoons mayonnaise, 2 tablespoons sweet relish, 3 tablespoons dijon mustard, a pinch of cayenne pepper, a generous pinch of kosher salt, and 1 stalk of celery, finely chopped.
+- In a large bowl, combine eggs, mayonnaise, relish, mustard, cayenne pepper, salt, and chopped celery.
 Serve on your favorite tortillas with lettuce and avocado slices.

 Challah French Toast

 This quick carb overload is one of the tastiest ways to fill your stomach after it’s been empty all day.

 - 1 tablespoon cinnamon